stanac/ArgoStore/docs/docs/docs/getting-started.md

 Install [dotnet sdk](https://dot.net) 6, or newer.
 ArgoStore works on any framework that is implementing `NETSTANDARD2.0` so you can try using older frameworks if you want.
 However ArgoStore is only tested with .NET 6 and 7.
-ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means officially we are not going to support issues specifically occurring on older frameworks.
+ArgoStore is following [.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core), which means we may not fix issues occurring specifically only on older frameworks.

 ---